nashvail/blog/src/pages/blog/pseudo-classes/index.md

 Notice how the selection has been done?
 Each section in the tree (numbered 1 to 5) has elements with a common parent.
 The parent of Section 1 is `body`, the parent of Section 2 is .`main,` and so on. **Once again, notice that each section corresponds to a level deeper in code nesting**.

-Next, since anchor elements are \`what-you-want-to-selec`t, we’ll do just that:
+Next, since anchor elements are `what-you-want-to-select`, we’ll do just that:

 ![Fig. 5 — selecting just the anchor elements](./images/7.png)